Mothercare sales drop as turnaround takes time to kick in

-LONDON, April 11 British baby and maternity products retailer Mothercare posted a 4.8 percent fall in fourth quarter total group sales, as recent improvements to its British arm take time to filter through.
+LONDON British baby and maternity products retailer Mothercare (MTC.L) posted a 4.8 percent fall in fourth quarter total group sales, as recent improvements to its British arm take time to filter through.

 The fall in total sales reflects a higher levels of discounting and the ongoing closure of loss-making stores in Britain.